Troy-xu/Train-Resnet50-on-Cifar-100-using-ColossalAI/README.md

 # Train-Resnet50-on-Cifar-100-using-ColossalAI

 This assignment is only for educational experiment purpose on familiarize with ColossalAI.
+Hence it is not trained with enough epochs and the accuracy for val accuracy is not good.

 Colossal-AI is an integrated large-scale deep learning system with efficient parallelization techniques.
 The system can accelerate model training on distributed systems with multiple GPUs by applying parallelization techniques.
 The system can also run on systems with only one GPU.
 In this assignment I am using colab which only has single GPU.